pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 #.
 Which :ref:`version of arcade <help-basic-environment-info>` you're
    using and how you installed it

-Here's an example of what that looks like:
+Here's an example as a series of Discord messages:

 .. figure:: ./images/discord_help_example.png
     :scale: 75%